akeneo/pim-helpcenter/content/md/first-steps/manage-asset-families.md

 If this attribute is not required for the completeness, untick `Required for completeness`.

 ## Set an attribute as read only
-If you don't want the users to be able to modify an attribute values:
+If you don't want the users to be able to modify an attribute value:
 1. Go to the `Attributes` tab of an asset family
 1. Click on the `Edit` icon of an attribute
 1. Tick `Read only in the UI`